xenokian/springboard/README.md

 # Preprocessing
 Before choosing a model, I must preprocess the data and get it ready for modeling.
 I created dummy features for the necessary values, such as subject race, sex, and reason for stop.
 I had to scale the data as this data set had a staggering 3 million entries.
 I made a train/test split with a test size of 20%.
 Okay, now we are ready to dive into modeling.
 # Modeling
 Let's make some models!
 I made two models as the modeling rubric for this project said 2 to 3, and after experimenting with 3 models, I found only 2 models were necessary.
 I tried using an SVM but it took more than a day to run and it was still going!
 So, I decided on logistic regression and random forest.
 I chose logistic regression because it is great for feature importance, and random forest for those pesky non-linear relationships.
 Let's take a look at how these models performed.
+Logistic regression landed a ROC AUC score of 0.669.
+Let's see at which features the model deemed most important.